Who's Running the Show in Your Arguments?

 Am I safe with you as I am?

-On the surface, it can look like "can I win and get my way?"
+On the surface, arguments can look like "can I win and get my way?"

-Deep down, it's "can I stay connected to you without losing myself?"
+Deep down, it's "can I stay connected to you without losing myself and caving into something I don’t want?"

-When we are activated by fear, our nervous system snaps into fight/flight mode, and we resort to our best-practiced and easily-accessible relational coping mechanism — the teenager response.
+When we are activated into fear, our nervous system snaps into fight/flight mode, and we resort to our best-practiced and easily-accessible relational coping mechanism — the child response.

-Which is a very useful survival mechanism in the wild — but not in intimate relationships.
+That is a very useful survival mechanism when you’re a child — but not in an adult intimate relationship.

-In intimate relationships, when we fight or flee, we make our partners enemies, breaking the connection we deeply desire.
+In intimate relationships, when we fight or flee, we make our partner the enemy, breaking the connection we deeply crave and destroying the kind of safety that allows you to come closer to each other.

-In intimate relationships, we have to learn how to stay.
+In intimate relationships, we have to learn how to stay with the tension.
 Vulnerably.

-The adult looks within to identify the fear and name it.
+The adult looks within to identify the fear and reveal it.

 The adult vulnerably shares what's happening inside, speaks their needs and moves towards their partner.